Exanderal/fire-up/README.md

-# Fire Up Recrutation Projects
+# Fire Up Recruitment Process

-This projects was created as a part of recrutation process in Fire Up Company.
+This projects was created as a part of recruitment process in Fire Up Company.
 Design was provided by company I had to create my own version of weather app.

 ## Live version